By: David Brim November 24, 2013

 - Equity partners – If you don’t have the funds necessary to get the resources you need one option to help you grow is finding a partner that can add value in areas you cannot.
 My former business partner and I did this when with our previous venture GroupTable.
 We scoured UCF campus and ended up finding a talented programmer and brought him in with equity.

 - Complementary business – This was actually the reason that inspired me to start Brand Advance back in 2009.
 I was seeking investment funding for GroupTable and realized that I didn’t need funding.
-I needed designers, developers and marketers.
+I needed a designer, flutter developer melbourne and marketer.
 I started small using contractors and as time went on hired more and more employees and brought the work in house.
 The talented team at Brand Advance now not only works on my ventures, but helps numerous other businesses and ventures to advance.

 H – Helper(s)